ShivanKaul/TheNews/README.md

 Keep up-to-date with whatever's happening in the world, one tab at a time.

 Choose between different categories such as Business, Technology, etc. The headlines refresh at a rate you select.
-To toggle cycling between stories and selecting categories, go to Options (Click TheNews button next to address bar).
+To toggle cycling between stories and selecting categories, go to Options (Click TheNews icon next to address bar).

 -----